-My life inspired Empress, by my view on things, my view on things, how I see things, whether I’m the main subject, or supporting subject or just a random third party, it’s just my view on things and that’s the inspiration.
+My life inspired Empress, and my view on things, whether I’m the main subject, or supporting subject or just a random third party, it’s just my view on things and that’s the inspiration.

 What do you think is different about Empress in comparison to other bodies of work?

 I personally believe that every album is a little compilation of where I am as an artiste.
 So every year and with every album, there’s growth.
 Definitely, Woman of Steel and Empress, you'll see the growth in terms of choice of sound, choice of topic, delivery, melodies.
 You’ll see the diversities in all of these attributes that I’ve mentioned.
 So that’s one outstanding thing between Woman of Steel and Empress, the growth.

 So where would you say Yemi Alade is at the moment?

 I guess I’m where I need to be; I’m in 2020.
 I’m more unapologetic than ever, I’m even more sure of who I am as a person and an artiste.
 I may not know what the future holds but I’m ready for it as I am, I feel like I’m enough for the future and if there’s anything that needs to be added to that, God has me.

 Do you think this came as a result of the pandemic because a lot of artistes have been saying the pandemic blessed them with time to create.
 Do you think the creation of Empress was partly due to the pandemic?